Delaunay triangulation

+In computational geometry, a Delaunay triangulation or Delone triangulation of a set of points in the plane subdivides their convex hull into triangles whose circumcircles do not contain any of the points; that is, each circumcircle has its generating points on its circumference, but all other points in the set are outside of it.
+This maximizes the size of the smallest angle in any of the triangles, and tends to avoid sliver triangles.

+The triangulation is named after Boris Delaunay for his work on it from 1934.

-For a set of points on the same line there is no Delaunay triangulation (the notion of triangulation is degenerate for this case).
+If the points all lie on a straight line, the notion of triangulation becomes degenerate and there is no Delaunay triangulation.
 For four or more points on the same circle (e.g., the vertices of a rectangle) the Delaunay triangulation is not unique: each of the two possible triangulations that split the quadrangle into two triangles satisfies the "Delaunay condition", i.e., the requirement that the circumcircles of all triangles have empty interiors.

 By considering circumscribed spheres, the notion of Delaunay triangulation extends to three and higher dimensions.
 Generalizations are possible to metrics other than Euclidean distance.
 However, in these cases a Delaunay triangulation is not guaranteed to exist or be unique.

 Relationship with the Voronoi diagram

 The Delaunay triangulation of a discrete point set P in general position corresponds to the dual graph of the Voronoi diagram for P.

 The circumcenters of Delaunay triangles are the vertices of the Voronoi diagram.

 In the 2D case, the Voronoi vertices are connected via edges, that can be derived from adjacency-relationships of the Delaunay triangles: If two triangles share an edge in the Delaunay triangulation, their circumcenters are to be connected with an edge in the Voronoi tesselation.

 Special cases where this relationship does not hold, or is ambiguous, include cases like: